 An employee must prove that age was the “but for” cause of the employer’s adverse decision, regardless of whether there is direct or circumstantial evidence of age discrimination.
 Gross v.
 FBL Financial Services, Inc., 557 U.S. 167, 176-78 (2009).
+Because the ADEA’s federal sector provision, 29 U.S.C. § 633a(a), provides that personnel actions affecting employees or applicants for employment who are at least 40 years of age “shall be made free from any discrimination based on age,” the Supreme Court has held that federal employees who show that age “was a but-for cause of differential treatment in an employment decision but not a but-for cause of the decision itself” can seek “injunctive or other forward-looking relief.”
+Babb v.
+Wilkie, 589 U.S. 399, 414 (2020).
+Federal employees must show that “age discrimination was a but-for cause of the employment outcome” in order to obtain remedies such as reinstatement, backpay or “other forms of relief related to the end result of an employment decision.”
+Id. at 413.

 Once an employee makes a prima facie case of discrimination, the employer has the burden of producing evidence to articulate a legitimate, nondiscriminatory reason for its adverse employment action.
 Rahlf v.
 Mo-Tech Corp., Inc., 642 F.3d at 637.
 If the employer does so, the employee must show that the employer’s proffered reason was a pretext for discrimination.
 Id.
+An employee may raise a fact question as to whether the employer’s proffered reason was a pretext by showing that the employer did not truly believe the stated reason, by showing that “it was not the employer’s policy or practice to respond to such problems in the way it responded in plaintiff’s case,” by making a strong showing that the plaintiff was meeting the employer’s reasonable expectations at the time of the adverse employment action, or by showing that similarly situated coworkers were treated differently.
+Canning v.
+Creighton University, 995 F.3d 603, 612-14 (8th Cir.
+2021).

 At all times, however, the employee retains the burden of persuasion to prove that age was the “but-for” cause of the adverse employment action.
 See Gross, 557 U.S. at 180 (“The burden of persuasion does not shift to the employer to show that it would have taken the action regardless of age, even when a plaintiff has produced some evidence that age was one motivating factor in that decision.”); Rahlf v.
 Mo-Tech Corp., Inc., 642 F.3d at 637 (citing Gross).
 Although the employee need not prove that age was the only factor in the employer’s decision-making process, the employee must show that “as among several factors, age was the factor that made a difference.”
 Tramp v.
 Associated Underwriters, 768 F.3d 793, 801 (8th Cir.
 2014).
 “There can be no discrimination under the ADEA ‘[w]hen the employer's decision is wholly motivated by factors other than age ... even if the motivating factor is correlated with age,’ at least when age is analytically distinct from the motivating factor.”
 Id. (quoting Hazen Paper Co. v.
 Biggins, 507 U.S. 604, 611 (1993)).